-Our CE Marking Specialists can advise you at any or all of the following stages should you require our help.
+However, because the CE marking process can be extremely complicated and time consuming, we’re here to help.
+Our CE Marking Specialists can advise you at any or all of the stages involved in certification, should you require our help.

-Decide which CE marking Directives apply to your product
+1. Decide which directives apply to your product

 Under the New Legislative Framework the revised directives are now in force.
 The UK government has an obligation to enact these directives into UK law however this process was delayed but is currently on-going.